-The story of Briar Rose (known popularly as "Sleeping Beauty") occupied Burne-Jones on and off for much of his career.
+The story of Briar Rose (known popularly as "Sleeping Beauty") occupied Edward Burne-Jones on and off for much of his career.
 He completed three related sets of paintings of the subject over a 30-year period.
 This drawing probably relates to the first series, now in the Museo de Arte in Ponce, Puerto Rico.
 Here, vines twist in arabesques against a flat, chartreuse background, as though ensnaring the six servants asleep at a loom and well.

-The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
-Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
+The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.